 Chipembele club: Draws its name from a Bemba translation of a Rhino, the club is for school going children from grade 8 to 12 and community members.
 It focuses on environmental problems and issues.
 The children are reached through their schools as established in our memorandum of understanding with the ministry of general education.

-UNITE FOR CLIMATE
+UNITE FOR CLIMATE AND CONSERVATION

 UNITE4CLIMATE AND CONSERVATION (U4CC) PROGRMAME Unite4Climate (U4C) programme is one of UNICEF’s signature child-led advocacy programmes in partnership with the Wildlife and Environmental Conservation Society of Zambia ( WECSZ).It has been implemented since 2010.